csiro-data-school/Intro-to-APIs/_episodes/03-Data on the web.md

 questions:
 - "How do I read data types like JSON & XML?"
 objectives:
-- "Understand commmon types of structured data"
+- "Understand common types of structured data"
-- "Understand concepts realted to APIs"
+- "Understand concepts related to APIs"
 keypoints:
 - "How to read structured data types: JSON & XML"
 - "What are parameters?"
 - "What are appropriate uses of data retrieved via API?"
 ---
+## Response Body

+The response body in an HTTP transaction carries the payload, which could be the requested HTML page, a JSON or XML file containing data from an API, an image, a video stream, or any other type of content that a client requests.
+The format and structure of the response body depend on the type of resource requested and the server's implementation.
+For example, a REST API might send data in JSON format, while a web server might respond with HTML or binary data like images and documents.

 ## Data Formats

 - **JSON** – JavaScript Object Notation
-  - Plain text, can open n any text editor or web browser
+  - Plain text, can open on any text editor or web browser
 - **XML** – eXtensible Markup Language